 So, general mental ability does not appear to predict performance of professional players.
 That’s not to say that intelligence is not related to the performance of professional football players.
-(Confused yet?)
 Rather, this study shows that intelligence as measured by the Wonderlic does not relate to football performance.
 It is possible that intelligence as measured by another instrument could show a relationship to athletic performance.
 As a take home message, be thoughtful in selecting the tool that you use to measure something.
-The Wonderlic may be a helpful measure of intelligence in business settings, but its use in alternative contexts such as the world of the NFL may not be as valid.
+The Wonderlic may be a helpful predictor of performance in business settings, but its use in alternative contexts such as the world of the NFL may not be as valid.

 Lyons, B.D., Hoffman, B.J., & Michel, J.W.
 (2009).
 Not much more than g?
 An examination of the impact of intelligence on NFL performance.
 Human Performance, 22, 225-245.